 The original screenplay for Robin Hood (2010) was a very sought-after script titled Nottingham.
 It was about the Sheriff of Nottingham trying to investigate some murders in his city, with his efforts frequently being hindered by a brigand who lived in the local forest.
 Then the studio that bought the script decided that one can't make a Robin Hood movie in which Robin Hood isn't the main character and threw away the script completely, turning the movie into yet another film about how Robin of Locksley became the famous outlaw of Sherwood Forest.

 When On Our Own was picked up for video distribution by a Mormon-owned studio, they re-cut numerous scenes, re-dubbed lines of dialogue, and filmed an additional framing device to place the film within their religious ideals.
 The result was a film that often contradicted itself, and writer/director Lyman Dayton had his name removed from this version.

 Blake Edwards reluctantly consented to MGM cutting 24 minutes from his film Wild Rovers in return for a promise that the studio wouldn't interfere with his next film.
 Instead, the studio started meddling with The Carey Treatment while it was being filmed, resulting in a film that Edwards did everything to disown and whose screenwriters hid behind a collective pseudonym.

-His A Fine Mess was originally intended as a heavily improvised homage to Laurel and Hardy's 1932 short The Music Box with Richard Pryor and Burt Reynolds as the leads, in the spirit of Edwards' The Party.
+Edwards' A Fine Mess was originally intended as a heavily improvised homage to Laurel and Hardy's 1932 short The Music Box, with Richard Pryor and Burt Reynolds as the leads, in the spirit of Edwards' The Party.
 Problems with the studio are among the reasons why it eventually turned into the scripted chase comedy that was released.